jubenjum/mcr/readme.md

 And you're good to go.

 ### Method 2 : anaconda
-Follow the instructions from [anacondawebpage](https://www.anaconda.com/download/) to install a suitable distribution for your system.
+Follow the instructions from [anaconda webpage](https://www.anaconda.com/download/) to install a suitable distribution for your system.
 The supported architectures of this module are Linux and OSX.
 Once anaconda installed on your system, you can follow these commands: